Want to hike with new friends?Join a group trip

 Meals: B,D

-Relatively easy days terrain as you continue across the Valley of Ponferrada.
-You will see the Templar castle before walking through a well-watered valley to Villafranca del Bierzo.
-The region of Bierzo is situated in a low lying area whose agreeable climate allows for the cultivation of many fruits and vegetables.
+A long day, although less demanding than yesterday and gentler slopes.
+The terrain is relatively easy as you continue across the valley to Ponferrada.
+You can admire the Templar castle before walking through a well-watered valley to Villafranca del Bierzo.
+The region of Bierzo is low lying with an agreeable climate, allowing the cultivation of many fruits and vegetables.
+It is also known for its wine.
+Distance 30km/18.6mi

 Meals: B,D